maggie-projects-23/Spruce_Budworm_Weather_Data/README.md

 The workflow:
 - Extracts weather records from a SQLite database.
 - Assigns a yearly grouping to each record based on the date field.
-- Aggregates daily weather values into yearly averages.
+- Aggregates daily weather values into yearly averages and calulates BioClim variables.
+- Formulates Degree Days
 - Stores the aggregated results in a new table.
-- Exports the final dataset to a CSV file.
+- Exports the final datasets to a CSV file.

 ### Steps Performed